MdSufiyan005/Data-Engineering-Mini-Project/README.md

 - Dash Dashboard: reads from DB and renders interactive charts + controls.
 - Web Browser: end-user UI for visualization and exports.

-Image assets referenced in this README are expected in the repository under Images/:

-- Images/exchange-tab.png (dashboard overview)
-- Images/dashboard1.png (currency comparison view)
-- Images/dashboardpart2.png (detailed chart / controls)

-Place high-resolution screenshots (1200×700 recommended) in Images/ and keep filenames exact to ensure they render correctly in this README.

 ## Prerequisites

 - Python 3.11